waynegraham/registry.clir.org/_projects/2017-saving-legacy-in-the-bronx.md

 ---
 layout: project
-title: "Saving Legacy in the Bronx"
+title: Saving Legacy in the Bronx
 ---